brandonchristensen2476/brandonchristensen2476.github.io/README.md

 ---

-# 👋 About Me
+# About Me

-I'm a Mechanical Engineering student at Utah Valley University with interests in
+I'm a Mechanical Engineering graduate from Utah Valley University with interests in

-- ⚙️ Mechanical Design
+- Mechanical Design
-- 🤖 Automation
+- Automation
-- 🖥️ Controls Engineering
+- Controls Engineering
-- 🔋 Mechatronics
+- Mechatronics
-- 📊 Data Analysis
+- Data Analysis

 I'm passionate about building projects that combine hardware, software, and engineering analysis.

 ---

-# 🚀 Featured Projects
+# Featured Projects

 <table>
 <tr>